 Marcia works closely with all members of the Vice-Chancellor's Executive and Senior Executive Group to:

 - bring about major transformational changes across the organisation

 - ensure effective financial, human, intellectual and physical resource management to facilitate long-term financial sustainability

-- create, find and take up opportunities to grow and strengthen Victoria University
+- create, find and take up opportunities to grow and strengthen VU

 - contribute to making VU a great place to work

 - ensure governance and reporting obligations are met

 - promote effective partnering, decision making and problem solving

 - promote a culture of innovation and entrepreneurship.